EFL Cup: History

-The original idea for a League Cup came from Stanley Rous who saw the competition as a consolation for clubs who had already been knocked out of the FA Cup.
+The original idea for a League Cup came from Stanley Rous, who saw the competition as a consolation for clubs who had already been knocked out of the FA Cup.
 However, it was not Rous who came to implement it, but Football League Secretary Alan Hardaker.
-Hardaker initially proposed the competition as a way for the clubs to make up on lost revenue, due to a reduction in matches played, for when the league was to be re-organised.
-The re-organisation of the league was not immediately forthcoming; however, the cup competition was introduced regardless.
+Hardaker initially proposed the competition as a way for the clubs to make up for lost revenue due to a reduction in matches played, for when the league was to be reorganised.
+The reorganisation of the league was not immediately forthcoming; however, the cup competition was introduced regardless.

-The trophy was paid for personally by Football League President Joe Richards, who was proud of the competition and he had his own name engraved on it.
+The trophy was paid for personally by Football League President Joe Richards, who was proud of the competition, and he had his own name engraved on it.
 Richards described the competition's formation as an "interim step" on the way to the league's re-organisation.
-Richards' priority was the re-organisation of the leagues, "perhaps by cutting down the number of clubs in each division, as has already been suggested, and even given more consideration to the system of four up and four down".
+Richards' priority was the reorganisation of the leagues, "perhaps by cutting down the number of clubs in each division, as has already been suggested, and even given more consideration to the system of four up and four down".

 Hardaker felt that the Football League needed to adapt to the times, as the English game was losing prestige.
-He felt that the Football League should take the lead in revitalising football in the nation: "It must be obvious to all of you that the time has come to do something, and it is up to the Football League to give the lead.
+He felt that the Football League ought to take the lead in revitalising football in the nation: "It must be obvious to all of you that the time has come to do something, and it is up to the Football League to give the lead.
 I hope the Press will not immediately assume that the League is going to fall out with the F.A. or anybody else... the time has come for our voice to be heard in every problem which affects the professional game."

-The League Cup competition was established at a time when match day attendances were dwindling.
+The League Cup competition was established at a time when match-day attendances were dwindling.
 The league had lost a million spectators compared to the previous season.
-It was established at a time when tensions between the Football League and the Football Association were high.
+It was established at a time when tensions between the Football League and The Football Association were high.
 The biggest disagreement was about how revenue was shared between the clubs.

 During the late 1950s, the majority of senior English clubs equipped their grounds with floodlights.
 This opened up the opportunity to exploit weekday evenings throughout the winter.
-The League Cup was introduced in the 1960–61 season specifically as a mid-week floodlit tournament, to replace the Southern Professional Floodlit Cup.
+The League Cup was introduced in the 1960–61 season specifically as a mid-week floodlit tournament to replace the Southern Professional Floodlit Cup.